City of Ontario v. Quon: Appeal

-On appeal in 2008, a panel of two Ninth Circuit judges, Kim McLane Wardlaw and Harry Pregerson, along with Western Washington district judge Ronald B. Leighton.
+On appeal in 2008, a panel of two Ninth Circuit judges, Kim McLane Wardlaw and Harry Pregerson, along with Western Washington district judge Ronald B. Leighton heard the case.
 Wardlaw, writing for all three, noted that "[t]he recently minted standard of electronic communication via e-mails, text messages, and other means opens a new frontier in Fourth Amendment jurisprudence that has been little explored".
 They agreed with the district court that Quon and his co-appellees had a reasonable expectation of privacy due to the assurances from Duke.

 But they reversed since they found the search unreasonable as a matter of law.
 "The OPD surreptitiously reviewed messages that all parties reasonably believed were free from third-party review", Wardlaw wrote.
 The OPD could have obtained the information it sought in a number of less intrusive ways without viewing the content of the messages, such as warning Quon ahead of time or asking him to redact personal messages from an unreviewed transcript, she observed.

 The ruling was applauded by online privacy advocates.
 The Electronic Frontier Foundation called it a "tremendous victory...the Fourth Amendment applies to your communications online just as strongly as it does to your letters and packages".
 Ars Technica said it "provide[d] an extensive space for workspace privacy".
 George Washington University law professor Orin Kerr, a Fourth Amendment scholar who was cited in the opinion, called it "a noteworthy holding that I think is correct and very important" at the Volokh Conspiracy blawg.